MatiasNAmendola/hBootstrap/README.markdown

 3. help text
 4. help style (ex: 'inline' or 'block' etc.)

-In case of a string, the string is the control group label text.
+In case of a string, the string is the control group label text (see String shortchut example)

 **Second value** is an array of values passed to the appropriate static helper method, defined by the key name.